worthingtonjg/gamejams/index.md

 - At the Microsoft Build Conference in 2012, we attended a Hackathon during where we had **24 hours** to build something using the new Metro UI that Microsoft had recently released for Windows 8.
 - If I recall correctly, we won **$500** for taking 2nd place in our category.
+- I remember there were 4 of us working on this, all co-workers at the time.

 ---
 ### Metro Squares - 2012 Windows Store App